 What is an oud?

-The oud was originally an Arabian instrument; its name, al ‘ud, meaning literally the wood.
+The word oud in Arabic, al-ʿūd, means literally the wood.
 The back is made of several strips of bent wood, glued together to form a bowl, with a flat wooden soundboard.
 In common with all early plucked instruments, the oud has a rosette or rose, a decorative carved sound hole.
 The wood may seem an obvious and prosaic name for an instrument, possibly so named to indicate a wooden soundboard rather than one made from a stretched animal skin.

 It is strung in courses (pairs of strings) made of gut, processed from the small intestines of sheep, as most instrument strings were in the medieval period.
-There were four courses until the 15th century, when a fifth course was added; and it was played with a wooden plectrum, later changed to an eagle’s quill.
+There were four courses until the 15th century, when a fifth course was added; and it was played with a plectrum made from an eagle quill.

-Depending on what you are prepared to believe, the oud may first have appeared between 3500 and 3200 B.C. but, honestly, they’re such vague depictions that they could be almost anything.
-The first evidence of instruments we can really say are ouds are in the art of the Sassanid era of Iran, the last Iranian empire before the rise of Islam, from A.D.
-224 to A.D.
-651.
+Depending on what you are prepared to believe, the oud may first have appeared between 3500 and 3200 BCE, but they’re such vague depictions that they could be almost anything.
+The first evidence of instruments we can really say are ouds are in the art of the Sassanid era of Iran, the last Iranian empire before the rise of Islam, from CE 224 to 651.

 East and west

-So why, you may ask, is an oud being included on a website about early music, which we usually take to mean medieval, renaissance and baroque western music?
-The reason is simple: then as now, those geographic, cultural and musical boundaries are porous and, especially in medieval music, distinctions between east and west can soon become tricky to pin down.
-In the middle ages, easterners and westeners were not only knocking seven bells out of each other in the Crusades, we were also trading and engaging in fruitful cultural exchange.
+We usually take early music to mean medieval, renaissance and baroque western music, but there is a good reason for including the oud: then as now, those geographic, cultural and musical boundaries are porous and, especially in medieval music, distinctions between east and west can soon become impossible to pin down.
+In the middle ages, easterners and westeners were not only knocking seven bells out of each other in the Crusades, they were also trading and engaging in fruitful cultural exchange.

-Alfonso X, “The Wise”, 1221-1284, was King of eight regions in modern day Spain and one in Portugal, and nothing illustrates the spread of the oud from east to west better than his reign – quite literally, illustrates.
-During his reign he wrote and commissioned a large number of books, with subjects ranging from art and literature to scientific texts translated into Castillian from the Arabic originals.
-Most significant of these for our purpose is the Cantigas de Santa María, a collection of 420 songs in praise of the Virgin Mary.
-As a result of Alfonso’s cultural emphases, the melodies of the Cantigas were adapted from sacred sources or popular melodies from both sides of the Pyrenees, including some derived from troubadour songs in Provençal and others that have striking affinities with Arab music.
-The Cantigas, written 1260–1280, is richly illustrated with pictures of musicians, giving us much information about the instruments of the day.
-Though the oud is an eastern instrument, entering Europe in the 9th century via the Moorish occupation of Spain, one striking feature of the depiction of the three ouds in the Cantigas is that they are all played by western Christian musicians.
+Alfonso X, “The Wise”, 1221-1284, was King of Castile and other regions in modern day Spain and Portugal, and nothing illustrates the spread of the oud from east to west better than his reign – quite literally, illustrates.
+During his reign he wrote and commissioned a large number of books, with subjects ranging from art and literature to scientific texts translated into Castillian from Arabic originals.
+The most significant of Alfonso’s books for our purpose is the Cantigas de Santa María, a collection of 420 songs in praise of the Virgin Mary, written by Alfonso, aided by anonymous courtiers.
+(Click here for an article about the composition of the Cantigas.)
+His melodies were adapted from sacred sources or popular melodies from both sides of the Pyrenees, including some derived from Provençal troubadour songs.
+The Cantigas, written c.
+1257–1283, are richly illustrated with pictures of musicians, giving us much information about the instruments of the day.
+Though the oud is an eastern instrument, entering Europe in the 9th century via Moorish rule in Iberia, one striking feature of the depiction of the three ouds in the Cantigas is that they are all played by western Christian musicians.
 Two of these ouds are at the head of this article, the third is below.